John Oliver Secondary School: Current

 Front entrance to John Oliver Secondary School.

-John Oliver Secondary is a school of approximately 1150 students attending grades Eight to Twelve with nearly 70 teachers.
+John Oliver Secondary is a school of approximately 926 students attending, through grades 8 to 12 with nearly 70 teachers.
 The students participate in many extracurricular activities including Music, Sports and Clubs.

 The school has a multicultural student population, with a large number of bilingual students.
 Although the predominant populations are reflective of the Indo and Filipino-Canadian neighbourhood it resides in, many other ethnic backgrounds are represented in the school's population.

 History

 The school was originally called South Vancouver High School and began in 1912 as two surplus classrooms on the grounds of Lord Selkirk Elementary at 22nd Avenue and Commercial Street.
 The following year, when enrolment jumped from 58 to 148, the high school students moved to General Gordon School, which is today known as Sir Sanford Fleming Elementary, located at 49th Avenue and Knight Street.
 Enrolment continued to increase and a site for a purpose-built high school was chosen near 41st Avenue and Fraser Street, adjacent to the South Vancouver municipal hall and fire station.
-South Vancouver's first, stand-alone high school was built in 1920, and was opened on January 21, 1921 by its new namesake, the Honourable John Oliver, then Premier of BC.
+South Vancouver's first, stand-alone high school was built in 1920, and was opened on January 21, 1921, by its new namesake, the Honourable John Oliver, then Premier of BC.
 By 1926, the enrolment of the school was over 900, and a second building with an additional 8 rooms was built to the west of the main building, on 43rd Ave.
 This new building, now called "The Barn", is still in existence today.
 The main part of the current school building was erected in 1950 on 41st Avenue, with the subsequent addition and expansion of technical studies shops, cafeteria and music wing during the following years.
 The original building burnt down on December 9, 1959.